Tabula Rogeriana: Significance

-On the work of al-Idrisi, S. P. Scott commented:

-The compilation of Edrisi marks an era in the history of science.
-Not only is its historical information most interesting and valuable, but its descriptions of many parts of the earth are still authoritative.
-For three centuries geographers copied his maps without alteration.
-The relative position of the lakes which form the Nile, as delineated in his work, does not differ greatly from that established by Baker and Stanley more than seven hundred years afterwards, and their number is the same.
-The mechanical genius of the author was not inferior to his erudition.
-The celestial and terrestrial planisphere of silver which he constructed for his royal patron was nearly six feet in diameter, and weighed four hundred and fifty pounds; upon the one side the zodiac and the constellations, upon the other – divided for convenience into segments – the bodies of land and water, with the respective situations of the various countries, were engraved.

 Ten manuscript copies of the Book of Roger currently survive, five of which have complete text and eight of which have maps.
 Two are in the Bibliothèque nationale de France, including the oldest, dated to about 1325.
 (MS Arabe 2221).
 Another copy, made in Cairo in 1553, is in the Bodleian Library in Oxford (Mss.
 Pococke 375).
 It was acquired in 1692.
 The most complete manuscript, which includes the world map and all seventy sectional maps, is kept in Istanbul.